Giorgio Armani’s Decision to Go Fur-Free is a Setback to Sustainable Fashion

 Faux fur and fast fashion is promoting dependence on foreign oil and exacerbating child-labour issues in the Third World.

 The bigger question that arises now is if natural fur is free of pollutants and other environmental impacts?
 NO!
-However, as someone who’s educated in fashion and the industrial process that goes behind commercial tanning, I am well aware that faux fur is way too hazardous than natural fur.
+However, the industrial process that goes behind manufacturing faux fur is way too hazardous than natural fur.
 Fur is what nature provided us and for sustainable development we need to work with natural eco-friendly products and not destroy the nature with cheap synthetic alternatives.

-Personally, I am not very fond of killing animals for vanity and I don’t use fur (both faux and natural), but does that imply that I am entitled to dictate my views on others?
+Being a resident of hot & humid India, I don’t use fur (both faux and natural), but does that imply that I am entitled to dictate my views on others?
 No, that’s a fascist attitude.
 It’s one of the most fundamental laws of nature where every animal specie explores and exploits each other.
 A cuckoo exploits a crow’s ability to build a nest.
 A rodent tries to exploit the kitchen you built.
 We kill the insects with pesticides when they exploit our farms.
 Does that mean animal rights activists will give up eating food grains which are cultivated by destroying billions of sentinel lives?
 Will animal rights activists give up wearing clothes since cotton cultivation again kills countless pests?
 Who are the animal rights activists to decide if a rabbit’s life is more important than these insects which are just as much important to eco-system as a rabbit, cow or dog?

 In most cases, morals are often dictated by an individual’s personal needs.
 Someone against natural fur is happy to use leather.
 Someone else who is against leather is happy to use cosmetics tested on animals.
 Another individual who is against cosmetic testing on animals is ready to use medicines that are tested on animals.
 I am yet to meet an animal rights activists who boycotted medicines tested on animals and chose to die instead.
 Due to air pollution the population of sparrows in urban cityscape has decreased drastically and that didn’t stop many of these self-proclaimed animal rights activists from giving up cars to take public transport and minimize the pollution levels.
 Eventually these morals boil down to individual needs, wants and comfort.
 However it’s our duty to not destroy the planet itself in the process.
 We are here because our ancestors primarily used natural products (including fur) and it didn’t impact the eco-system, working of the planet.
 We owe it to our future generations and millions of other species that co-exist in planet earth.
 Use natural fur over faux fur for the sake of animals.
 For the sake of planet earth.
 For the sake of millions people who rely on this industry for employment, and, in the majority of cases, treat the animals well, so that they’ll have healthy coats!
 Natural fur is part of eco system, biodegradable, sustainable and renewable.
 REDUCE, REUSE and RECYCLE is the key to fight climate change!